devpi/devpi-pr/README.rst

     $ devpi submit-pr 20180322

-When the EDITOR environment variable is set, it is used to open an editor to provide a message for the *push request*, otherwise a simple prompt is used.
+When the EDITOR environment variable is set it is used to open an editor to provide a message for the *push request*, otherwise a simple prompt is used.
 Optionally the message can be added directly to the *push request* with the ``-m`` option of the ``submit-pr`` command.

 The state of the *merge index* is now set to ``pending``.